jlafer/flexsim/README.md

 ## custsim
 The customer simulator script reads the configuration files and generates Tasks that are then routed to the simulation agents by the TaskRouter workflow deployed previously.
 The configuration files control the arrival rate, channels, customer intents and other parameters.
 Most activity durations, such as talk time, and attribute values are semi-random, meaning they have target values but will vary in a pseudo-random fashion around their target.

+## gentiming
+The system is capable of generating real phone calls from simulated customers that get recorded and can be monitored in the Teams View during a live demo.
+This is done by processing conversation scripts.
+You can use the default, localized scripts or configure your own.
+The scripts are processed by the IVR application, `custsim` and `agentsim` using TwiML.Each of these programs create a TwiML response with a sequence of `say` and `pause` verbs that alternate between talking and listening to the other party.
+To synchronize both "speakers", accurate durations must be supplied with the pauses.

+The `gentiming` script analyzes the configured conversational scripts and the configured Polly Voices to generate the timing information.
+This script must be run after `genconfig` and before `custsim` and `agentsim`.
+It creates a JSON file in the configuraton directory, which contains the conversation text and associated timing data.

 ## Configuration
 The system has four execution modes: configuration generation, infrastructure deployment, simulation and (as needed) cleanup.
 The configuration generation mode uses a combination of localized default values and an optional, user-supplied `domain.json` file to generate a set of JSON configuration files.
 The deployment, simulation and cleanup modules then read the configuration files when executing against a Flex project.